NicolaNardino/BigData/README.md

 ## How to run it
 Inside Intellij, simply run DataStreamingTCPServersRunner and StreamingRunner.

-Outside Intellij, I've set up a multi-module Mave project, which builds both executable projects along with their Utility dependency:
+As a multi-module Mave project, it builds both executable projects along with their Utility dependency:

 ```unix
     cd <application root>